Huzaifaabdulrab/Word-Counter-TS-JS/README.md

 # Word-Counter-TS-JS
-GIAIC TypeScript project no 6 Word-Counter create a using inquirer &amp; chalk
+GIAIC TypeScript project no 6 Word-Counter created a using inquirer &amp; chalk